yolannsabaux/blog/docs/_posts/2024-04-19-recursive-decorator: AST Approach.md

     print("I'm foo")
     bar()
 ```
-But don't worry, there just some little adustments we still need to apply and then it will work just fine!
+But don't worry, there are just a few adjustments we still need to apply, and then it will work just fine!

 ### Removing the `recursive_decorator` from the `decorator_list`
-If we let the recursive decorator in the list of our main decorated function it will call the decorator again failing at `inspect.py` step.
+If we leave the recursive decorator in the list of our main decorated function, it will call the decorator again, failing at the `inspect.py` step.
-The reason: ```"when the function is called, the decorator runs again - so, it gets some re-entrancy in inspect.getsource, at which points it fails."``` [stackoverflow](https://stackoverflow.com/questions/75696056/pythons-inspect-getsource-throws-error-if-used-in-a-decorator)
+The reason is: "when the function is called, the decorator runs again - so, it gets some re-entrancy in inspect.getsource, at which point it fails." [stackoverflow](https://stackoverflow.com/questions/75696056/pythons-inspect-getsource-throws-error-if-used-in-a-decorator)

 There are two solutions:
-1) Don't decorate `foo` with `@decorator` but assign `foo = decorator(foo)` before calling `foo`
+1) Don't decorate `foo` with `@decorator`, but instead assign `foo = decorator(foo)` before calling `foo`.
-2) During the AST process, get rid of the recursive decorator from the `decorator_list`
+2) During the AST process, remove the recursive decorator from the `decorator_list`.

-I will choose the second solution so the recursive decorator is applied no matter where we call `foo` from.
+I will choose the second solution, ensuring the recursive decorator is applied no matter where we call `foo` from.

 ```diff
         func_def_node = func_ast.body[0]